Here’s what to include in workation and staycation landing pages.

 Completing your landing page doesn’t mean your work is done.
 There are still a few things you’ll need to work on for the best results.
 Let’s take a closer look at what still needs your attention.

-If you’re running paid ads for your dedicated landing pages, make sure that your ad copy matches the message of your landing page.
-If your ad promises a staycation and breakfast offer, then the page it links to should be about your staycation and breakfast offer.
+Prevent confusion by making sure that your ad copy matches the message of your landing page.
+So, if your ad promises a staycation and breakfast offer, then the page it links to should be about your staycation and breakfast offer.